-The Classic FM Hall of Fame is in its 21st year.
-It’s the world’s biggest poll of classical music, but we can’t believe these pieces didn’t make it into the top 20 last year.
+The Classic FM Hall of Fame is the world’s biggest poll of classical music, but we can’t believe these pieces didn’t make it into the top 20 last year.

 Have you cast your vote in this year's Classic FM Hall of Fame?
 If not, why not give one of these highly deserving masterpieces a bit of a boost this year?

 Vote and you'll be entered into our prize draw to win £1,000!

 It’s got one of the famous openings in the history of music… so why on earth is this masterpiece languishing at No. 35 in last year’s chart?
 That’s its lowest ever position… Poor Beethoven.
 Vote here!

 Rodrigo's gorgeous Concierto de Aranjuez is one of the most famous pieces ever written – and probably the best know and best loved for guitar.
 So shouldn’t this be inside the top 20?
 Vote here!

 Everyone can whistle at least one of the tunes from Vivaldi’s omnipresent set of concertos.
 So why didn’t it get into the top 20 – or even the top 10 last year?
 Vote here!

 Does any musical moment sum up the glamour of the jazz age like the iconic opening clarinet glissando of Gershwin’s Rhapsody in Blue?
 That amazing gliss alone should earn this piece a place in the upper echelons of the chart, surely?
 Vote here!

 HALLELUJAH!
 HALLELUJAH!
 HALLELUJAHHALLELUJAH HALLE-EEE-EEE-LUJAAAAAH.

 Enough said.
 (And if you want to skip to that bit below, it's at 1:39:39) Vote now!